Skip to main content

 Millennial patients will almost certainly have done their own research before visiting the onsite clinic.
 It’s important to deliver information to them as a partner in their health, not an authority figure.
 Your clinic vendor should also be able to provide patient-centric tools (like Marathon’s Patient Portal) that gives Millennials the control they want over their health.

-In a study from the American Institute for Preventive Medicine, younger people were more likely to participate in on-site exercise and were more interested in healthy cooking skills and sleep enhancement.
+Younger people are more likely to participate in on-site exercise and are generally more interested in things like healthy cooking skills and sleep enhancement.
 Design your program with inclusive classes that allow your employees to come together and learn; Marathon offers nutrition classes, weekly fitness groups, and fun exercise challenges through its onsite wellness programs that cater to a broad definition of health.

 Generation X is often labeled as the forgotten generation.
-Sandwiched between the Boomers and Millennials (the latter of which is expected to overtake the former as America’s largest generation this year), these employees aged 40-54 play a pivotal role in communal health.
+Sandwiched between the Boomers and Millennials, these employees aged 40-54 play a pivotal role in communal health.

 Part of their “untapped” potential comes from their status as Health Activators.
 Unlike Boomers and Millennials, a majority of GenXers are responsible for health decisions that impact both their parents and children.
 In this sense, they’re responsible for the health habits of both the Boomers and Generation Z (the generation after Millennials).

-There are a few ways that your health and wellness program can speak to and engage GenX workers.
+There are a few generational wellness tips to engage GenX workers.
 Consider designing your program with the following ideas in mind:

 GenXers are more brand-loyal than both Millennials and Boomers, so consistency in branding is vital.
-Consider seminars, classes, and engagement campaigns that not only advertise the clinic’s capabilities but also educate your employees on best practices in health.
+Consider seminars, classes, and engagement campaigns that not only advertise the clinic’s capabilities but also educate your employees on best practices in health as part of your employee communication plan.

-The Boomers are declining as a workforce in America as retirement age looms, but they still make up 25% of American labor.
+The Boomers are declining as a workforce in America as retirement age looms, but they still make up a significant chunk of American labor.
 Running from ages ~55-75, they’re also often the biggest contributors to a business’ healthcare spend and claims costs.

 In a study from the American Institute for Preventive Medicine, Boomers prefer more in-person learning than younger people.
 Consider seminars and lessons from trusted authorities (clinicians and Wellness Coaches) that can leave Boomers feeling confident about what they’re learning.
 Marathon’s robust wellness programs can provide yearly, monthly, and even weekly classes on diet, exercise, and emotional well-being.